Case file operations

 HTTP Request

-/api/v1/private/case-files/{caseFileId}
+GET /api/v1/private/case-files/{caseFileId}

 And as response, we would get the following JSON object: